inkmi/unicornus/doc.md

 ```
 From [cmd/example/example3.go](cmd/example/example3.go)

-The names of the fields in the HTML forms are dot seperated names of the struct.
-For example `Sub.SubName` is the
+The names of the fields in the HTML
-name of the field in the sub struct.